blake-mealey/mantle-docs/docs/configuration.md

 A place configuration contains the fields:

 - `name`: The display name of the place on the Roblox website and in-game.
+Defaults to `"Untitled Game"`.
 - `description`: The description of the place on the Roblox website.
+Defaults to `"Created with Mantle"`.
 - `maxPlayerCount`: The maximum number of players that can be in a server for the place.
+Defaults to `50`.
 - `allowCopying`: A boolean indicating whether or not other Roblox users can clone your place.
+  Defaults to `false`.
 - `serverFill`: How Roblox will fill your servers.
 Valid options: `robloxOptimized`, `maximum`, or an object with the field `reservedSlots` set to a number indicating the number of reserved slots.
+  Defaults to `robloxOptimized`.

 ### SocialLink